Home > Resources > FAQs & GUIDES

 What happens if our parenting arrangements do end up in court?

-After hearing your dispute, the Court may make orders covering overall parental responsibility as well as who your child will live with, spend time with and communicate with.
+After hearing your dispute, the Court may make orders covering decision-making responsibilities as well as who your child will live with, spend time with and communicate with.

 How does the Court decide parenting arrangements?